kitnil/awesome/README.md

 ## Others

+- [modern-cpp-features](https://github.com/AnthonyCalandra/modern-cpp-features) - A cheatsheet of modern C++ language and library features.
 - [compilers-targeting-c](https://github.com/dbohdan/compilers-targeting-c) - A list of compilers that can generate C code
 - [ProgrammingLanguage-Series](https://github.com/wxyyxc1992/ProgrammingLanguage-Series) - 编程语言语法基础与工程实践 - JavaScript / Java / Python / Rust
 - [awesome-wasm-langs](https://github.com/appcypher/awesome-wasm-langs) - 😎 A curated list of languages that compile directly to or have their VMs in WebAssembly